Updated May 1, 2026

 - Class three: An electric bicycle equipped with a motor that provides assistance while the rider is pedaling, and ceases to provide that assistance when the bicycle reaches 28 mph.

-There are no current age restrictions for riders of electric bikes in classes one and two.
-Class three e-bikes require the rider to be a minimum age of 16 years old.
+There are no current age restrictions for riders of electric bikes in classes one and two statewide, though some localities have passed laws.
+Class three e-bikes require the rider to be at least 16 years old.

-Most of the patients treated at CHOC for e-bike injuries were between the ages of 14 and 16 years.
-However, CHOC has also treated children as young as 2 years for injuries caused by riding on an e-bike with an adult or being struck by an e-bike while walking.
+Most of the patients treated at Rady Children’s for e-bike injuries were between the ages of 14 and 16 years.
+However, the hospital has also treated children as young as 2 years for injuries caused by riding on an e-bike with an adult or being struck by an e-bike while walking.

-It’s important to remember that just because there are no current age restrictions for class one and class two e-bikes, it doesn’t mean that e-bikes are appropriate for children of all ages.
+It’s important to remember that just because there are no current age restrictions on class one and class two e-bikes doesn’t mean e-bikes are appropriate for children of all ages.

 Learn more safety tips for manual bikes.